dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 on record values (since there is no new syntax for calling a record getter).
-The reason for this choice is that the intent of language versioning (for an additive feature such as records) is to ensure that users do not accidentally use new features in a package without specifying an sdk constraint which ensures that their code will always be run on an sdk which supports the feature.
-But in the case of a legacy library which references record values or types indirectly via another library, the sdk constraint on the referenced library is sufficient to enforce this.*
+The reason for this choice is that the intent of language versioning (for an additive feature such as records) is to ensure that users do not accidentally use new features in a package without specifying an SDK constraint which ensures that their code will always be run on an SDK which supports the feature.
+But in the case of a legacy library which references record values or types indirectly via another library, the SDK constraint on the referenced library is sufficient to enforce this.*